-To further analyze re-initiation, we constructed additional mutants based on previous reports (64, 65).
-Indeed, re-initiation is more efficient when uORF sequences are short (65) whereas leakyscanning is not dependent on the length of the uORF (64).
+To further analyze re-initiation, we constructed additional mutants based on previous reports [64,65].
+Indeed, re-initiation was more efficient when uORF sequences are short [65] whereas leaky scanning was not dependent on the length of the uORF [64].
 Then, reducing the uORF length should enhance A3G expression if a re-initiation mechanism is involved.
-We thus tested mutants of A3G uORF where the putative 23 amino acids peptide was reduced to 15, 10, 5 and 2 amino acids (Figure 3A).
+We thus tested mutants of A3G uORF where the putative 23 amino acids peptide was reduced to 15, 10, 5, and 2 amino acids (Figure 3A).
 The results showed that these mutants significantly decreased (20-40%, ratio prot/RNA: 0.8-0.9) A3G protein expression (Figure 3B, lanes 6-9), suggesting that reducing the length of the uORF somehow down-regulates the translation of A3G mRNA.
-Because re-initiation is also dependent on the distance between the stop-codon uUGA and the main AUG of an ORF (inter-ORF region) (64), we then reduced this distance to 24 (mutant A3G $\Delta$ 249-273) and 6 (mutant A3G $\Delta$ 249-291) nucleotides by deletions, or by inserting a stop codon at positions 276 (A3G suUGA276) or 289 (A3G suUGA289), thus reducing the inter-ORF region to 21 and 9 nucleotides, respectively (Figure 3A).
-If A3G translation initiation is mediated by a re-initiation mechanism, reducing this distance should lower protein expression.
-Interestingly, A3G protein expression was significantly decreased (ratio prot/RNA: 0.7-0.8) when the inter-ORF region was reduced (figure 3B, lanes 10-13), suggesting that A3G may also be translated through a re-initiation mechanism, except for mutant A3G suUGA276 (ratio prot/RNA: 1.2), which did not show any significant effect on A3G protein expression (figure 3B, lane 12).
+Because re-initiation is also dependent on the distance between the stop codon uUGA and the main AUG of an ORF (inter-ORF region) [64], we then reduced this distance to 24 (mutant A3G Δ 249-273) and 6 (mutant A3G Δ 249-291) nucleotides by deletions, or by inserting a stop codon at positions 276 (A3G suUGA276) or 289 (A3G suUGA289), thus reducing the inter-ORF region to 21 and 9 nucleotides, respectively (Figure 3A).
+If A3G translation initiation is mediated by a reinitiation mechanism, reducing this distance should lower protein expression.
+Interestingly, A3G protein expression was significantly decreased (ratio prot/RNA: 0.7-0.8) when the inter-ORF region was reduced (Figure 3B, lanes 10-13), suggesting that A3G may also be translated through a re-initiation mechanism, except for mutant A3G suUGA276 (ratio prot/RNA: 1.2), which did not show any significant effect on A3G protein expression (Figure 3B, lane 12).